What is this “success” thing we all spend countless hours thinking and talking about and preparing for? Will we recognize it when it gets here?

 Think about it for a moment.
 In this context you can argue that people truly are as successful as they choose to be.
 After all, it was our choices or our decision to allow others to choose for us, in lieu of all other options that brought us to this outcome, right?
 However, life is just not that simple.
 You see, it is not just choices we make that ultimately define the quality of our lives and level of success.
 In reality, our lives are the embodiment of our collective decisions, experiences and circumstances.

 So, how do we find this elusive thing we call success?
 You discover it by living each and every day to the fullest and being the BEST YOU.
-Whether you’re settling into a normal daily routine, or embarking on a brand new adventure in 2016 seeking greater success and personal fulfillment, recognize that ‘your life-long journey is your success story’.
+Whether you’re settling into a normal daily routine, or embarking on a brand new adventure in 2022, recognize that ‘your life-long journey is your success story’.

 Enjoy the journey!